 As a result, it became widely acceptable beyond the Ethereum network, and other blockchain platforms started implementing the same feature based on their token standard.

-Binance Smart chain has its own token standard BEP-20 provides Token Allowance.
+For example, Binance Smart chain has its own token standard BEP-20 provides Token Allowance.

 At present, all major Blockchains like Binance Smart Chain, Polkadot, TRON, Tezos, etc., have implemented similar features for controlled and secure transfers of value within the network.